urbandrei/urbandrei/README.md

 # Software Developer | Seeking Opportunities

 👋 Hey there!
-I'm Andrei Roman, a passionate and creative software developer with a strong knack for turning ideas into elegant, functional, and user-friendly applications.
-I'm on a mission to leverage my skills and experience to contribute to exciting projects and teams.
+I'm Andrei Roman, a Computer Science and Mathematics double-major with over 5 years of adept software development experience and a robust quantitative skill set, seeking a challenging full-time development role.

 ## About Me
 - 🎓 Computer Science and Mathematics Graduate | The Ohio State University